 The Double Uni knot is one the best knots you can have in your arsenal – particularly for tying mono or fluoro fishing line to braided line.

 The Double Uni Knot is strong and very simple to tie.
-Even in tough conditions with wet or cold fingers, or on a rocking boat or kayak, you can tie this knot effective.
-(It’s one of the legendary knots in our post on the seven simple knots that cover almost every angling situation including loop knots, fly line to leader knots and line to lure connections.)
+Even in tough conditions with wet or cold fingers, or on a rocking boat or kayak, you can tie this knot effectively.
+(It’s one of the legendary knots in our post on the seven simple knots that cover almost every angling situation including loop knots, fly line to leader knots, and line to lure connections.)

 The Double Uni knot retains 90% of the breaking strain of the line used and is the best choice for most fishing situations that require joining mono/fluoro to braid.
 As a rough guide use eight turns with the braid line and six or more for the mono/fluoro for lighter tackle scenarios (less turns for heavy mono/fluoro).